LIN810116/jenkins-server/docs/source/setting_up_automation_pipeline.rst

 #.
 Scroll down to the Pipeline section
 #.
 You can either provide a `Jenkinsfile <https://www.jenkins.io/doc/book/pipeline/jenkinsfile/>`_ or write a pipeline script directly in the **Script** box to set up the pipeline.
 See the `Declarative Pipeline fundamentals <https://www.jenkins.io/doc/book/pipeline/#declarative-pipeline-fundamentals>`_ for more details.

-   Below is an example of a pipeline script which will clone a private GitHub repository, install Python dependencies from requirements.txt file, run python tests, build Sphinx documentation, and finally deploy the built Sphinx documentation to Github gh-pages branch.
+   Below is an example of a pipeline script which will clone a private GitHub repository, install Python dependencies from requirements.txt file, run python tests, build Sphinx documentation, and finally deploy the built documentation to Github Pages (a static contents hosting service).

    .. code-block::